 Meals: B, L, D

-A stunning day as we follow the wild coastline and discover more spectacular coastal formations along the Great Ocean Road.
+Today is a stunning day as we follow the wild coastline and discover more spectacular coastal formations along the Great Ocean Road.
 We stop to explore the impressive London Bridge and The Grotto before making our way to the unique Tower Hill Reserve.
 The reserve sits in a large volcanic crater and is one of Victoria’s most significant geological formations.
 We can enjoy morning tea before our private 1.5 hour walk with a local guide to discover and better understand traditional Aboriginal lifestyles.
 We learn about the natural habitat of some of Australia’s most iconic animals as well as how to identify native plants for food and medicinal purposes.
-We should arrive in Port Fairy by 3pm so you can independently discover and enjoy this quaint town – you may want to take a short 5km walk to Griffiths Island to view the large Mutton-Bird breeding colony (September to April).
-But please stay on the trails as the birds nest in the sand.
+We should arrive in Port Fairy by 3pm so you can independently discover and enjoy this quaint town – you may want to take a short 5km walk to Griffiths Island to view the large mutton bird breeding colony (September to April).
+Please stay on the trails as the birds nest in the sand.

 Overnight: Port Fairy